woodberrysauce/IMGD5010_Fundamentals_Final/README.md

 After adding more things, This mechanic may introduces both aesthetic and a gameplay complexity.
 Players must make progress within a short window of visibility, and guess the unseen structure of the maze.
 The prototype includes basic movement, visibility masking, and trying to add random maze structure generation.

+## Feedback
+I changed the light around the player to be visible from the start, so you didn't know you could turn off the visible range to change the maze.
+I fixed the problem that the final victory titles were not displayed.
+The player have to press the button continuously to move, and I changed it to the player holding the button to move.

 ## Game
 https://editor.p5js.org/woodberrysauce/sketches/RGvJE851W